DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/dr.rst

     :param estimator, optional y_model: The machine learning model which is trained to modeling the outcome with covariates (possibly adjustment) and the  treatment.
 Any valid y_model should implement the :py:func:`fit()` and :py:func:`predict()` methods.
     :param estimator, optional yx_model: The machine learning model which is trained in the final stage of doubly robust method to modeling the causal effects with covariates (possibly adjustment).
 Any valid yx_model should implement the :py:func:`fit()` and :py:func:`predict()` methods.

-    :param int, default=1 cf_fold: The nubmer of folds for performing cross fit in the first stage.
+    :param int, default=1 cf_fold: The number of folds for performing cross fit in the first stage.
     :param int, default=2022 random_state:
     :param str, optional, default='auto' categories: